Cybersecurity Trends and Insights

 Examine Vulnerabilities Without Professional Support

-Organizations often overlook the vulnerabilities lurking within their IT infrastructure, especially when they depend solely on internal teams for cybersecurity.
-This reliance can lead to a lack of essential tools and expertise needed for thorough vulnerability assessments, leaving businesses exposed to potential attacks.
-Regular security audits are crucial for pinpointing weaknesses before they can be exploited; however, many companies neglect this vital practice.
+Organizations often overlook the vulnerabilities within their IT infrastructure, especially when they depend solely on internal teams for cybersecurity.
+This reliance can lead to a lack of essential tools and expertise needed for thorough assessments, leaving businesses exposed to potential attacks.
+Regular audits are crucial for pinpointing weaknesses before they can be exploited; however, many companies neglect this vital practice.

 The red slice shows the percentage of organizations that have seen an increase in cyber risks, while the blue slice represents those that do not have a dedicated cybersecurity strategy.
 The larger the slice, the more significant the issue.